 - Talking while the tablet is dissolving can affect how well the medicine in ZUBSOLV is absorbed

 - If you miss a dose of ZUBSOLV, take your medicine when you remember.
 If it is almost time for your next dose, skip the missed dose and take the next dose at your regular time.
-Do not take 2 doses at the same time unless your doctor tells you to.
-If you are not sure about your dosing, call your doctor
+Do not take 2 doses at the same time unless your healthcare provider tells you to.
+If you are not sure about your dosing, call your healthcare provider

 - Do not stop taking ZUBSOLV suddenly.
 You could become sick and have withdrawal symptoms because your body has become used to the medicine.
 Physical dependence is not the same as drug addiction.
-Your doctor can tell you more about the differences between physical dependence and drug addiction.
-To have fewer withdrawal symptoms, ask your doctor how to stop using ZUBSOLV the right way
+Your healthcare provider can tell you more about the differences between physical dependence and drug addiction.
+To have fewer withdrawal symptoms, ask your healthcare provider how to stop using ZUBSOLV the right way

 - If you take too much ZUBSOLV go to the nearest hospital emergency room right away